-When a common interest subdivision includes common facilities or services that are provided to a limited number of lots or units as a special benefit available to some purchasers but not all, then a cost center should be created.
+When a common-interest subdivision includes common facilities or services that are provided to a limited number of lots or units as a special benefit available to some purchasers but not all, a Cost Center should be created.

-The structure for a Cost Center is created in the CC&Rs, and brought to life in the HOA Budgeting process.
+The structure for a Cost Center is created in the CC&Rs and brought to life in the HOA budgeting process.
 A separate Budget must be created for the benefitted lots or units to address the additional costs.
-The Cost Center Budget is reviewed and approved by the BRE in conjunction with the overall project Budget.
+The Cost Center Budget is reviewed and approved by the DRE in conjunction with the overall project budget.

 - Front yard landscape maintenance